-- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2022-2023 academic year (see the next item below), use the 2022-2023 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non- - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H1.
+Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - ✓ If the data being reported are final figures for the 2023-2024 academic year (see the next item below), use the 2023-2024 academic year's CDS Question B1 cohort. - ✓ Include aid awarded to international students (i.e., those not qualifying for federal aid). - ✓ Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - ✓ For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.

-2023-2024 estimated 2022-2023 Final

-Indicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below: X
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:

+☐ 2024-2025 Estimated or ☐ 2023-2024 Final

-Which needs-analysis methodology does your institution use in awarding g institutional aid?
+Which needs-analysis methodology does your institution use in awarding institutional aid?
 (Formerly H3)

-Χ Federal methodology (FM)
+□ Federal methodology (FM)

-Institutional methodology (IM)
+□ Institutional methodology (IM)

-Both FM and IM
+□ Both FM and IM

+Need-based Non-need-based

+(Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)

+Scholarships/Grants

+Federal

-Aid Awarded Need-based (Include non- need-based aid use to meet need.)
-Non-need- based (Exclude non- need-based aid use to meet need.)
-Scholarships/Grants Federal \$6,226,022 \$3,921 State all states, not only the state in which your institution is located \$6,748,648 \$130,102 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$43,003,892 \$18,565,438 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$1,637,337 \$1,143,826 Total Scholarships/Grants \$57,615,899 \$19,843,287 Self-Help Student loans from all sources (excluding parent loans) \$25,614,017 \$9,794,890 Federal Work-Study \$387,867 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)
-N/A N/A Total Self-Help \$26,001,884 \$9,794,890 Parent Loans \$5,654,854 \$1,946,019
+State all states, not only the state in which your institution is located

+Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
-Tuition Waivers

-Note: Reporting is optional.
+Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college

+Total Scholarships/Grants

+Self-Help

+Student loans from all sources (excluding parent loans)

+Federal Work-Study Not Applicable

+State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

+Total Self-Help

+Parent Loans

+Need-based Non-need-based (Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)
+Tuition Waivers Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
 Do not report tuition waivers elsewhere.
-N/A N/A

-Athletic Awards \$1,079,397 \$2,945,537
+Athletic Awards

-- Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.